-So, not only is saying "it's the first 3D anime to not look like crap" a disservice to the show as a piece of media, it's also a disservice to just how damn good it looks in general, not just in comparison to other 3D anime.
+So, not only is saying "it's the first 3D anime to not look like crap" a disservice to the show as a piece of media, but it's also a disservice to just how damn good it looks in general, not just in comparison to other 3D anime.
 The character models look very nice, and the facial animations are so dynamic and intricate that, at times, I completely forgot I was looking at a 3D character model.
 The gorgeous background art doesn't once feel at odds with the character models, showing once again the thought and care that went into making this production work.

 One common criticism of shows that utilize 3DCG is that the first thing directors forget when switching from 2D to 3D is everything they learned working on 2D animation--Land of the Lustrous does not fall into this category, as it smartly uses the freedom granted by 3D animation only when needed.
 The camera doesn't whoosh all around like a drunken seagull in nauseatingly complicated angles and arcs (looking at you, Berserk 2016), but rather behaves as a disciplined camera should, working tirelessly to ensure each shot is comprehensible and well-framed.
 Even the hectic action set pieces are easy to follow, which is a rarity and a relief among 3D anime.